dharmafly/noodle/assets/svg-post/svg post.md

 The key benefit of using SVG background images within our site CSS was to allow colour changes with a site theme.

-The sites are using [Jekyll] (https://github.com/mojombo/jekyll/)/[Liquid] (http://liquidmarkup.org/) to create project websites.
+The sites are using [Jekyll](https://github.com/mojombo/jekyll/)/[Liquid](http://liquidmarkup.org/) to create project websites.
 The site uses Jekyll to declare colour variables in a theme file that are then added to any site's CSS as Liquid tags.

 For example in the theme file you have `link_colour: "#2f4430"`, which is evaluated in the main CSS file via the template tag: